Guy of Gisbourne: Film

 In the 1912 version of Robin Hood, he is determined to marry Marian and captures Robin Hood; he ties him to a tree, but by the end of the movie the roles are reversed.

-In the Douglas Fairbanks-dominated silent movie Robin Hood he is played by Paul Dickey and the 1938 Errol Flynn film The Adventures of Robin Hood by Basil Rathbone.
+In the Douglas Fairbanks starring silent movie Robin Hood, he is played by Paul Dickey and the 1938 Errol Flynn film The Adventures of Robin Hood by Basil Rathbone.
 In both versions, Guy is a nobleman and Prince John's chief supporter, and a far more prominent and dangerous man than the Sheriff of Nottingham.
 Prince John proposes Guy to Maid Marian as a prospective husband.
 Henceforth, Guy often appears as a bitter rival to Robin for Maid Marian's affections.
 In the 1938 film, Robin engages Guy in a duel to the death, one of the most famous sword fights in cinema history, whilst in the 1922 film, Robin takes him on without a sword and kills him with his bare hands.

 Guy is absent from the Disney animated film Robin Hood (1973).
-Instead he is replaced by Sir Hiss (voiced by Terry-Thomas).
+Instead, he is replaced by Sir Hiss (voiced by Terry-Thomas).

-The role of Guy of Gisbourne has also been interpreted on film by Tom Baker (The Zany Adventures of Robin Hood, 1984), and Michael Wincott (in the movie Robin Hood: Prince of Thieves, 1991) where he is said to be the Sheriff's cousin.
+The role of Guy of Gisbourne has also been interpreted on film by Tom Baker (The Zany Adventures of Robin Hood, 1984) and Michael Wincott (in the movie Robin Hood: Prince of Thieves, 1991), where he is said to be the Sheriff's cousin.
 In the 1991 film, Guy is murdered by the Sheriff halfway through the movie after failing repeatedly to capture Robin.

 In the 2010 movie Robin Hood directed by Ridley Scott, actor Mark Strong mentions in promotional interviews that his character, Sir Godfrey, is based upon Guy of Gisbourne.

 In the 2018 Robin Hood, Sir Gisborne (Paul Anderson) was Robin's commanding officer in the Crusades, but Robin turned against him when he saw Sir Gisborne kill a young man even as the boy's father pleaded for mercy.
 After Robin adopts his identity as 'the Hood', Gisborne is recalled to England by the Sheriff to hunt down the Hood, but despite the reputation of his men, they are no match for Robin's training.

+In the 2026 film The Death of Robin Hood, Guy of Gisborne (Murray Bartlett) was a former adversary of Robin Hood, who had become a leper working as caretaker of the priory where he was being treated.
+Robin is brought to the priory to be healed under a false name, but does not remember Guy.
+On his deathbed, Guy reveals to Robin who he was and that he recognises him, but urges him not to tell the prioress that he was Robin Hood, as Robin had killed her husband.